GoldRepublic

 What is the historical price of gold?

-Between 1995 and 2025, the price of gold more than quadrupled.
-The table below shows the annual return on gold over different periods.
+Between 1996 and 2026, the price of gold increased twelvefold.
+This table shows the annual return on gold over various periods.

 Period